Agents

 Measure orchestration at both levels: the whole trajectory and each decision point.

-• TaskCompletion: evaluates whether the agent completed the assigned task.
+• TaskCompletion. evaluates whether the agent completed the assigned task.

-• ToolSelectionAccuracy: evaluates whether the chosen tool matched the expected tool for the intent.
+• ToolSelectionAccuracy. evaluates whether the chosen tool matched the expected tool for the intent.

-• TrajectoryScore: gives a comprehensive score for the path through the agent runtime.
+• TrajectoryScore. gives a comprehensive score for the path through the agent runtime.

-• StepEfficiency: evaluates whether the trajectory used more steps than needed.
+• StepEfficiency. evaluates whether the trajectory used more steps than needed.

 Minimal Python:

-from fi.evals import ToolSelectionAccuracy, TrajectoryScore
+from fi.evals import ToolSelectionAccuracy, TrajectoryScore, TaskCompletion

 tool_eval = ToolSelectionAccuracy()